- Studies suggest that metformin slows aging in animals and reduces aging-related diseases.

 - The mechanisms by which metformin works are still largely unknown.

 Many researchers have puzzled over which behaviors, foods, and therapies can help us live longer.
 Potential answers include a rich social life, red wine, exercise, and diet.
-But there’s a newcomer on the longevity research scene: a common diabetes drug.
+But there’s a newcomer on the longevity research scene: a common diabetes drug called metformin.
 But can—and should—you take metformin for anti-aging?

 In recent years, that very question has been studied by scientists and doctors with some promising evidence.

 “Poor lifestyle, food choices, and excess glucose can cause damage to our DNA, endothelial cells, and mitochondria,” says integrative physician Eric Acebedo, M.D.
 “That can lead to a shorter lifespan because of inflammation, which can contribute to heart attack, stroke, cancer, Alzheimer’s disease, and more.”

 Clinical trials, including The Targeting Aging with Metformin (TAME) Trial, (1) a series of clinical trials at 14 different research centers in the U.S., are examining whether metformin may delay the development or progression of these age-related chronic diseases.

 Results from animal models, large observational studies, and small human clinical trials like the Metformin In Longevity Study (MILES), suggest that “via its ability to reduce early mortality associated with various diseases, including diabetes, cardiovascular disease, cognitive decline, and cancer, metformin can improve healthspan thereby extending the period of life spent in good health” (2).

 Of course, there are still many unknowns as it relates to metformin and aging — particularly when taken by otherwise healthy individuals.
 Here’s what researchers currently know about metformin and anti-aging, and what they’re studying next.